Herniated Disc Treatment in Fort Wayne

 Frequently Asked Questions

-What's the difference between microdiscectomy and endoscopic surgery?
+What's the difference between microdiscectomy and endoscopic discectomy?

-When can I return to lifting after surgery?
+How long until I can return to work after herniated disc surgery?

 Ready to Find Relief from Your Herniated Disc?